waynodiablo/Oystercard/sequence/onsite/day_one.md

 ### Getting your laptop (onsite cohorts)

-At 11.00am on the first day, go to the first floor and ask for Cata.
+At 11.00am on the first day, go to the first floor and ask for Egle or Florence.
 You can take the lift or the stairs to the first floor.

 ### Setting up your laptop